 Or if you notice that your couch needs replacing, you can often afford to wait a few months before doing so.
 During that window, you can focus on building your furniture sinking fund in order to avoid incurring debt for the purchase.

-If you run your own profitable business, you can expect to owe money to the IRS.
+If you run your own profitable business, you can expect to owe money to the IRS in the form of self-employment tax.
 Typically, if your income after expenses is over $400, you will be expected to pay both Social Security and Medicare taxes which are currently each at 6.2% (12.4% total).
 This applies to freelancers and independent contractors in addition to business owners.

 Whether you’re the one getting married or you’re attending a friend’s wedding, you probably have more than one expense to think of.
 Your transportation, accommodation, gift and not to forget, the cute dress you’re hoping to wear.
-Wedding costs can quickly add up and putting a sinking fund in place can help you celebrate with financial peace.
+Wedding costs can quickly add.
+Putting a sinking fund in place can help you celebrate with financial peace.

 You almost can’t get around them.
 Christmas gifts are a staple in most homes and can do some pretty significant damage to your pockets if not budgeted for.